LINUX AIR COMBAT

 LINUX AIR COMBAT with just a keyboard and mouse.

-HERE for the compressed archive of the latest public version, containing:
+HERE for the compressed archive of the latest LAC version,

-subfolder (this version was compiled for 64-bit PcLinuxOs and may not
+subfolder (this version was compiled for 64-bit PcLinuxOs.
+It also

 other LINUX distributions)

 - -- An installation script named "install.sh" that will install

 - -- All of the source code necessary to compile or customize your